Contrastive Multi-document Question Generation: Experiments

 The generated questions are also evaluated in terms of BLEU \citep{papineni2002bleu}, ROUGE \citep{Lin:2003:AES:1073445.1073465}, METEOR \citep{banerjee2005meteor}, CIDEr \citep{vedantam2015cider}, Greedy Matching \citep{rus2012comparison}, Skip-Thought \citep{kiros2015skip}, Embedding Average \citep{kenter2016siamese} and Vector Extrema \citep{forgues2014bootstrapping} cosine similarities.

 { \textbf{Human evaluation: }} We conduct human evaluation through Amazon Mechanical Turk where we evaluate questions generated by MSCQG, $\text{MSQG}_{GPT2}$, and the \emph{oracle} question in four criteria: \textit{fluency}, \textit{relevancy}, \textit{answerability}, and \textit{overall}.
-We randomly select 600 $(d, q_A, q_B)$ tuples where the $d$ is any from $\dpos$ and $q_A, q_B$ from the three questions.
-In addition, we evaluate 600 $(d^+,d^-, q)$ tuples where given a question, $d^+,d^-$ are randomly chosen from $\dpos$ and $\dneg$.
-Each sample is judged by 3 crowd-sourced workers who passed a spam-detection screening, totalling 3,600 samples to obtain reliable results.
-For details, see SM.
+First, we randomly select 600 $(d, q_A, q_B)$ tuples where the $d$ is any from $\dpos$ and $q_A, q_B$ from the three questions, and collect responses on which question is preferred over the other.
+Secondly, we evaluate 600 $(d^+,d^-, q)$ tuples where given a question, $d^+,d^-$ are randomly chosen from $\dpos$ and $\dneg$.
+This can determine questions' specificity to $\dpos$ relative to $\dneg$.
+Each sample is judged by 3 crowd-sourced workers who passed a rigorous spam-detection screening, totalling 3,600 samples to obtain reliable results.
+For details, see Appendix.